Services, Clinics & Hospitals, Health & Wellness, more!

 The Return to Play (RTP) status within the Madison Area Youth Soccer Association remains in Phase 2 of US Soccer's Play On Protocol.
 We are targeting an advance to Phase 3 on August 14, pending further review.
 A final review of that decision and confirmation to clubs will be communicated no later than August 12.
 Club versus club activities are restricted until the state progresses into Phase 3.
 (The Phase III: Grassroots Recommendation Guide can be viewed here.)

 Please note, however, that in Dane County there remains superseding requirements: Games and competitions are not allowed between teams for medium (includes soccer) and high-risk sports.
 Games and competitions within teams are allowed for medium and high-risk sports if the games and competitions are modified to ensure physical distancing is maintained at all times.
+Click here for full details of Dane County Sports Guidelines and Requirements under the current order.

 With regard to the Fall 2020 season MAYSA will continue with the league alignment & formation process but will delay the scheduling until, at the earliest, the week of August 24.
 US Soccer and local Health Departments must allow us to progress to league-type competition before we can move ahead with league matches.